pammacdotnet/TypstPaper/paper.typ

 / #Quick-Maths: package  allows users to define custom shorthands for complex expressions, streamlining the writing process.
 / #Great-Theorems: provides structured environments for theorems, lemmas, and proofs with customizable styling and numbering.
 / #Game-Theoryst: facilitates the typesetting of payoff matrices.
-/ #Physica: package offers tools for scientific and engineering mathematics, including matrix operations and vector calculus (@fig:physica).
+/ #Physica: offers tools for scientific and engineering mathematics, including matrix operations and vector calculus (@fig:physica).
 / #Equate: enhances the formatting and numbering of mathematical equations, improving readability and reference.
 / #MiTeX: integrates LaTeX math syntax into Typst, allowing users to write equations using familiar LaTeX commands.